jzcurious/cxxinit/README.md

 # cxxinit

-An utility for initializing a C++ project.
+A utility for initializing a C++ project.
 Based on CMake.

 ### Installation